braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 {% endtab %}

 {% tab local %}
-Next, you will use Braze methods to track and manage your Live Activities.
-This step is only required for Live Activity instances that were initialized locally in your Swift code.

-Updates to a Live Activity can be sent using ActivityKit (Apple’s framework for managing a Live Activity) or remote push notifications.
-In this instance, you will use ActivityKit to get a push token, which the Braze SDK can manage for you.
+You can use [Apple's ActivityKit framework](https://developer.apple.com/documentation/activitykit) to get a push token, which the Braze SDK can manage for you.
 This allows you to update Live Activities through the Braze API, as Braze will send the push token to the Apple Push Notification service (APNs) on the backend.

 1. Create an instance of your Live Activity implementation using Apple’s ActivityKit APIs.
 2. Set the `pushType` parameter as `.token`.